devonapple/ergo_wiki/Mining.md

 ergo.mining.useExternalMiner = true
 ```

-If you already have a private/public key pair, you may specify your public key or address in your config:
+If you already have a private/public key pair, you may specify your public key or address in your node config:
 ```
 ergo.mining.miningPubKeyHex = "11aa...FF"
 ```